6069krish/FRC-SWERVE-MK4I-KRAKEN/README.md

 This repository contains the control code for an FRC swerve drive chassis powered by 8 Talon FX Kraken X60 motors using SDS MK4i swerve modules.

-The drivetrain uses 4 SDS MK4i swerve modules with:
+The drivetrain uses YAGSL (Yet Another Generic Swerve Library) for swerve kinematics and odometry.
-- 1 drive motor per module
-- 1 steering motor per module

-Total:
-- 8 Kraken X60 Motors
-- 4 SDS MK4i Modules

 ---

 ## Overview

-This project is designed for a high-performance FRC swerve drivetrain capable of:
+This project implements a high-performance swerve drivetrain capable of:

-- Holonomic movement
+- Holonomic (omnidirectional) movement
-- Precision steering
-- Fast acceleration
-- High maneuverability
-- Field-oriented driving
+- Field-oriented control
+- Precise rotation and translation
+- Smooth autonomous path following
+- Real-time odometry tracking using YAGSL

-The codebase is built using WPILib and follows the standard FRC Java robot project structure.
+Built using WPILib and structured for competitive FRC robotics.

 ---